Skip navigation

 CASE STUDY: ACKNOWLEDGEMENT OF COUNTRY

-As you learn and explore, you’ll deepen understanding and relationships and find yourself capable of more meaningful action.
+As you learn and explore, you’ll deepen your understanding and relationships, and find yourself capable of more meaningful action.
 Below, as an example, we’ve looked at how the ‘Acknowledgement of Country’ can be delivered at different levels of personalisation and meaning.
 If you live in Australia, you will have heard an Acknowledgement of Country.
 It’s a way of showing respect by noting the ongoing connection, resilience and strength of traditional custodians.
-What if, at our shows, instead of just a basic Acknowledgment, we practiced ‘Calling Country’ with Traditional Custodians?
-Read on, to see what that might look like.
+What if, at our shows, instead of just a basic Acknowledgment, we practised ‘Calling Country’ with Traditional Custodians?
+Read on to see what that might look like.

 FIRST STEPS